Search engine: Religious search engines

 The global growth of the Internet and electronic media in the Arab and Muslim world during the last decade has encouraged Islamic adherents in the Middle East and Asian sub-continent, to attempt their own search engines, their own filtered search portals that would enable users to perform safe searches.
-More than usual safe search filters, these Islamic web portals categorizing websites into being either "halal" or "haram", based on interpretation of Sharia law.
+More than usual safe search filters, these Islamic web portals categorize websites as either 'halal' or 'haram", based on interpretation of Sharia law.
 ImHalal came online in September 2011.
 Halalgoogling came online in July 2013.
 These use haram filters on the collections from Google and Bing (and others).

-While lack of investment and slow pace in technologies in the Muslim world has hindered progress and thwarted success of an Islamic search engine, targeting as the main consumers Islamic adherents, projects like Muxlim (a Muslim lifestyle site) received millions of dollars from investors like Rite Internet Ventures, and it also faltered.
+While a lack of investment and slow pace in technologies in the Muslim world has hindered progress and thwarted the success of an Islamic search engine, targeting as the main consumers Islamic adherents, projects like Muxlim (a Muslim lifestyle site) received millions of dollars from investors like Rite Internet Ventures, and it also faltered.
 Other religion-oriented search engines are Jewogle, the Jewish version of Google, and Christian search engine SeekFind.org.
 SeekFind filters sites that attack or degrade their faith.

 Search engine submission

 Web search engine submission is a process in which a webmaster submits a website directly to a search engine.
-While search engine submission is sometimes presented as a way to promote a website, it generally is not necessary because the major search engines use web crawlers that will eventually find most web sites on the Internet without assistance.
-They can either submit one web page at a time, or they can submit the entire site using a sitemap, but it is normally only necessary to submit the home page of a web site as search engines are able to crawl a well designed website.
-There are two remaining reasons to submit a web site or web page to a search engine: to add an entirely new web site without waiting for a search engine to discover it, and to have a web site's record updated after a substantial redesign.
+While search engine submission is sometimes presented as a way to promote a website, it generally is not necessary because the major search engines use web crawlers that will eventually find most websites on the Internet without assistance.
+They can either submit one web page at a time, or they can submit the entire site using a sitemap, but it is normally only necessary to submit the home page of a website as search engines can crawl a well-designed website.
+There are two remaining reasons to submit a website or web page to a search engine: to add an entirely new website without waiting for a search engine to discover it, and to have a website's record updated after a substantial redesign.

 Some search engine submission software not only submits websites to multiple search engines, but also adds links to websites from their own pages.
 This could appear helpful in increasing a website's ranking, because external links are one of the most important factors determining a website's ranking.
 However, John Mueller of Google has stated that this "can lead to a tremendous number of unnatural links for your site" with a negative impact on site ranking.